 Hannah Pilkes: A Woman on the Verge

-Hannah makes her solo debut at the Fringe and she is on the verge in more ways than one.
 A show that explores ego, shadow selves and adulting, as Hannah aims to determine whether a person’s mess is their strength?
 Or just.. well, messy.
 A character-driven comedy that welcomes the unhinged in whatever shape it takes, be it absurdity, angst, pratfalls or puppetry.
 Viva la breakdown!
-Comedians You Should Know (Vulture.com, 2022).
-Comics to Watch (New York Comedy Festival).
+Comedians You Should Know (Vulture.com, 2022) Comics to Watch (New York Comedy Festival).

 Caitlin Cook: The Writing on the Stall

+"Legendary cock lobster."
+"My life is on fire, I think I'm in love."
+"Life ain't all burritos and strippers, my friend."
 These are just three examples of the bathroom stall graffiti you'll encounter in Caitlin Cook's (SiriusXM, Comedy Cellar) raucous new hour of comedy, music, and visuals.
-Confessional, immersive, and uproariously funny, this one-of-a-kind show - literally set in a dive bar bathroom - transforms graffiti scrawled all over the stalls into the lyrics of Cook's original songs and the trail markers along the journey she takes us upon. ★★★★1/2 - One4Review
+Confessional, immersive, and uproariously funny, this one-of-a-kind show - literally set in a dive bar bathroom - transforms graffiti scrawled all over the stalls into the lyrics of Cook's original songs and the trail markers along the journey she takes us upon.